dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 !!! question
     Are PIDs missing for umbrella-project, dataset and collection?
 Are generated how-to-cites missing for them as well?

+!!! answer
+    Yes, we need PIDs for all levels (umbrella-project, dataset and collection).

 !!! note
     If we think of a dataset as something internal, we should limit the metadata to what is necessary for the system to work.
-    Additionally, we may want to have some minimal descriptive metadata for the dataset, (like for the use case that a project once a year grabs a box of achrival material and digitizes it).
+    Additionally, we may want to have some minimal descriptive metadata for the dataset, (like for the use case that a project once a year grabs a box of archival material and digitizes it).

 !!! question
     Do we need to store the license on the dataset level,